Quick Start

 Error: Failed to authenticate.
 Please run: launchpod login

-Solution: Your session may have expired (tokens last 30 days).
-Log in again:
+Fix: Your session probably expired (CLI tokens last 30 days).
+Re-authenticate:

 $ launchpod logout $ launchpod login